Skip to content

 • Infrastructure Issues: Poorly maintained roads, uneven surfaces, or inadequate signage may contribute to accidents involving micro-transportation.
 Liability could be attributed to the entity responsible for maintaining the infrastructure.

-• Pedestrian Right of Way: Micro mobility users must adhere to traffic rules, especially regarding pedestrian right of way.
+• Pedestrian Right of Way: Micro-mobility users must adhere to traffic rules, especially regarding pedestrian rights of way.
 Failure to do so may result in liability for the micro-transportation operator.

 • Pedestrian Awareness: Pedestrians may not always anticipate the presence of micro-transportation devices.
 In accidents, questions may arise about the duty of micro-transportation users to ensure pedestrian safety.

-Given the evolving nature of micro-transportation and related legal considerations, consult a pedestrian accident attorney who is experienced in personal injury law and traffic law.
+Given the evolving nature of micro-transportation and related legal considerations, consult a pedestrian accident attorney experienced in personal injury law and traffic law.
 They can help determine liability in these often-complicated cases.

 Philadelphia's legal landscape is nuanced, and our Philadelphia personal injury attorneys are well-versed in its intricacies.
 We don't just provide generic legal advice - we offer tailored solutions crafted with the specific challenges of our city in mind.